How to transition to gray hair from dyed at 40 and ways to make it easier

 Have I been mistaken for my daughter’s grandmother?
 Yes, a couple of times, but we just laugh about it.
 I have grown to care very little about stranger’s perceptions of me.

 My transition took about two years, which is pretty typical.
-Now that I am fully transitioned, I just try to keep my silvers healthy and shining bright and have embarked on a new journey: converting my natural waves into full-blown curls!
+Now that I am fully transitioned to gray hair, I’ve embraced my grays and just try to keep my silvers healthy and shining bright and have embarked on a new journey: converting my natural waves into full-blown curls!

 I’d love to hear about your journey, too!